spacebanana420/dotfiles/README.md

 # The Banana Dotfiles
-On this repo I store and update my most important dotfiles for my desktop, laptop and maybe some virtual machines.
+In this repo I store and update my most important dotfiles for my desktop, laptop and maybe some virtual machines.